Jennifer Carpenter: Career

 In 2011, she starred in the off-Broadway play Gruesome Playground Injuries at Second Stage Theatre and had a guest appearance on the CBS drama The Good Wife.

-In January 2014, it was announced that Carpenter would star in a new ABC drama Sea of Fire, playing FBI Agent Leah Pierce.
+In January 2014, it was announced that Carpenter would star in a new ABC drama Sea of Fire, playing FBI agent Leah Pierce.
 However, the show was not picked up as a series.
 In August 2014, it was announced that she would provide the voice of Juli Kidman in the survival horror video game The Evil Within, marking her first video game appearance.
 The game was released in October 2014, and Carpenter provided voicework for two of The Evil Withins DLC chapters, "The Assignment" and "The Consequence", which featured Juli Kidman as the playable protagonist.
 However, Carpenter did not reprise the role in the game's sequel, The Evil Within 2, and her character was recast.

-In early 2015, Carpenter was cast in the CBS drama series Limitless in which she co-starred with Jake McDorman.
+In early 2015, Carpenter was cast in the CBS drama series Limitless.

-On July 13, 2021, Showtime confirmed that Carpenter would reprise her role of Debra Morgan in a 10-episode limited series, with Clyde Phillips returning as showrunner.
+On July 13, 2021, Showtime confirmed that Carpenter would reprise her role of Debra Morgan in a 10-episode limited series, Dexter: New Blood, with Clyde Phillips returning as showrunner.
 The series premiered on November 7, 2021.

+In 2025, Carpenter played the recurring role of Mamie Fossett in the Western drama series 1923, a prequel to Yellowstone.
+She told The Hollywood Reporter that it was a role she wanted "like I haven't wanted anything in a very long time".

 Personal life

 In 2007, she began dating her Dexter co-star Michael C. Hall.
 They eloped on New Year's Eve 2008 in California and publicly appeared together for the first time as a married couple at the 66th Golden Globe Awards in January 2009.
 In December 2010, Hall and Carpenter released a statement announcing that they had filed for divorce, citing irreconcilable differences, after having been separated "for some time".
 The divorce was finalized in December 2011; the two remain very close friends.

 On February 10, 2015, it was announced that Carpenter and musician Seth Avett were engaged and expecting their first child.
-In August 2015, it was revealed that Carpenter had given birth in May to a son and admitted that she was eight-and-a-half months pregnant when shooting the pilot episode of Limitless.
+Later that year, Carpenter gave birth to a son.
+She had been eight-and-a-half months pregnant when shooting the pilot episode of Limitless.
 Carpenter and Avett married in May 2016.